Best Attractions in Vancouver

 Courtesy of H.R.
 MacMillan Space Centre

 Vancouver's Vanier Park is home to a trio of popular attractions: H.R.
 MacMillan Space Centre, Museum of Vancouver and Vancouver Maritime Museum.
 H.R.
 MacMillan Space Centre will take you straight to the moon as well as any other planet of your choosing via a virtual voyage on a 30-passenger spaceship, laser shows set to contemporary music and original planetarium shows.
 Museum of Vancouver features innovative exhibits covering the region's history, art and culture.
 Galleries are filled with aboriginal art, an Egyptian mummy, Pacific Rim artifacts and a collection of neon signs from the 1950s, '60s and '70s.
 At the Vancouver Maritime Museum , climb aboard the restored St. Roch; in 1944 it became the first ship to sail back and forth across the Northwest Passage.
 Children will love the museum's discovery center, where they can pilot a deep-sea robot or navigate a tugboat.

 Marine animals are the main attraction at Vancouver Aquarium .
 Dolphins, seals and otters share the aquarium with rain forest creatures such as piranhas, sloths and crocodiles, while a tropical zone houses sharks, moray eels and brilliantly colored warm-water fish.
-Investigate scientific phenomena at Science World at TELUS World of Science ; kids of all ages will find fun things to do—from skiing on a simulated race course to playing music using just your feet and beams of light—in this center that makes science just plain fun.
+Investigate scientific phenomena at Science World ; kids of all ages will find fun things to do—from skiing on a simulated race course to playing music using just your feet and beams of light—in this center that makes science just plain fun.